 Overall, for all people with salivary gland cancer in England:

-- around 70 out of 100 (around 70%) will survive their cancer for 5 or more years after they are diagnosed
+- around 85 out of 100 people (around 85%) survive their cancer for 1 year or more

 What affects survival